opensim/opensim/README.md

 # Running OpenSim on Linux

-You will need Mono >= 2.4.3 to run OpenSim.
+You will need Mono >= 2.10.8.1 to run OpenSimulator.
 On some Linux distributions you may need to install additional packages.
 See http://opensimulator.org/wiki/Dependencies for more information.